-While many are choosing between decongestant vs antihistamine for allergy relief, some natural products can do both.
+While many are choosing between decongestant vs antihistamine for allergy relief, some organic products can do both.
 N-Acetyl Cysteine is a natural antihistamine, but its supplement form can also help unclog the congestion that resulted from allergies, infections, or chronic illnesses.

 Foods High in Antihistamine to Fight Allergies

 Nature has its own way of curing disease and promoting health.
 Herbs and foods are used for generations for the treatment of ailments due to their immune-boosting and anti-inflammatory properties.
 Below is a comprehensive natural antihistamine alternatives food list consisting of herb antihistamines, vegetables, and fruits which can be a perfect organic alternative.